11 Predictive modelling and machine learning

 for some penalty function \(p(\beta, \lambda)\).
 The penalty function increases the “cost” of having large \(\beta_i\), which causes the estimates to “shrink” towards 0. \(\lambda\) is a shrinkage parameter used to control the strength of the shrinkage – the larger \(\lambda\) is, the greater the shrinkage.
 It is usually chosen using cross-validation.

 Regularised regression models are not invariant under linear rescalings of the explanatory variables, meaning that if a variable is multiplied by some number \(a\), then this can change the fit of the entire model in an arbitrary way.
 For that reason, it is widely agreed that the explanatory variables should be standardised to have mean 0 and variance 1 before fitting a regularised regression model.
-Fortunately, the functions that we will use for fitting these models does that for us, so that we don’t have to worry about it.
+Fortunately, the functions that we will use for fitting these models do that for us, so that we don’t have to worry about standardisation.
 Moreover, they then rescale the model coefficients to be on the original scale, to facilitate interpretation of the model.
 We can therefore interpret the regression coefficients in the same way as we would for any other regression model.

 In this section, we’ll look at how to use regularised regression in practice.
-Further mathematical details are deferred to Section 12.5.
+Further mathematical details are deferred to Section 14.5.
 We will make use of model-fitting functions from the glmnet package, so let’s start by installing that:

 install.packages("glmnet")